gem/oq-engine/doc/engine/What's-new.md

 improved.
 There is now a serialization protocol *to* and *from* HDF5: thanks to that several pickled objects have been removed from the datastore and replace with proper arrays.
 Among them:

    *sitecol*:
-     contains the hazard sites and their parameters
+     contains the hazard sites and their parameters *assetcol*:

-   *assetcol*:
-     contains the exposure

-   *riskmodel*:
-     contains the vulnerability/fragility functions
      contains the exposure
    *riskmodel*:
      contains the vulnerability/fragility functions